DataDog/integrations-core/openstack/README.md

 #### Prepare OpenStack

-Then configure a Datadog role and user with your identity server:
+Configure a Datadog role and user with your identity server:

 ```console
 openstack role create datadog_monitoring